troperville

 Real Life

 • During the early modern period Grenadiers were soldiers hand-picked for their size and strength, the idea being that a larger man can throw a grenade further (hence the name), and that his size gives him the edge in vicious bayonet combat.
-This led some military leaders — notably King Frederick William I of Prussia — to become obsessed with tall soldiers, and to collect them from all over their territory and beyond to form Giant Mook regiments.
+This led some military leaders — notably the Prussian king Frederick William I — to become obsessed with tall soldiers, and to collect them (sometimes by force) from all over their territory and beyond to form Giant Mook regiments.
+Reportedly, Frederick William became so obsessed that he attempted a Super Breeding Program by mating some of his "Potsdam Giants" with tall women.
+He even attempted to stretch men on racks, but called the experiments off when too many of them kept dying.